This is a list of characters that have appeared so far in The War of Drekis.

 - Ace Pilot: One of the most hotshot MARS pilots on the force.

 - Action Girl: Conducted herself admirably during the ill-fated defense of Xaelis.
-Despite the city eventually falling into enemy hands, Jen and Metalneck distinguished themselves in combat, even going so far as destroying several of the much-geared Bio-Fighters on their own.
+Despite the city eventually falling into enemy hands, Jen and Metalneck distinguished themselves in combat, even going so far as destroying several of the much-feared Bio-Fighters on their own.

-- An Arm and a Leg: Not Jen herself, but Metalneck gets this courtesy of the missiles in his shoulder-mounted missile launcher getting detonated by a Bio-Fighter.
+- An Arm and a Leg: Not Jen herself, but Metalneck gets this treatment courtesy of the missiles in his shoulder-mounted missile launcher getting detonated by a Bio-Fighter.